 Even though pretty much everyone has a cell phone, there may still be times when you are stuck on a road needing help and can’t get it.
 Cell phone batteries die or there may be no signal.
-Bad weather can also impede help , leaving you trapped in your car to wait.
+Bad weather can also impede help, leaving you trapped in your car to wait.
 Whatever the scenario, it is a smart idea for every vehicle owner to ensure that they have a car survival kit in their vehicle.
 This type of kit is packed with helpful items that can enable a person to stay safe and survive if help is delayed.

 Knowing what to put in a car survival kit can be tricky.
 You may not even think of things that could really be helpful if you are stranded.
 In addition, what you put in your car survival kit should reflect the conditions under which you drive and the locations in which you drive.
-For example, if you live in a region that experience little to no snow, then you probably don’t need to have an ice scraper.
+For example, if you live in a region that experiences little to no snow, then you probably don’t need to have an ice-scraper.
 If you drive in an area with lots of snow, you might need even more tools to help you dig out if you slide off the road.
 It is a good idea to take the following as suggestions.
 Build the ultimate car survival kit based on your needs.

 A Word About Costs

 Some of the items recommended are inexpensive yet easy to obtain.
 Others will be more expensive, and a few may be harder to find.
-However, you should not let a tight budget or complacency of obtaining the necessary tools stop you from securing a car survival kit with everything that you might need.
+However, you should not let a tight budget or complacency in obtaining the necessary tools stop you from securing a car survival kit with everything that you might need.
 It is the best option to be always prepared.
 You’ll never know what you would be facing.
 It is better to have something and not need it, rather than not to have it at all.

 If budget is a huge concern, then consider buying items little by little until you can build your own car survival kit.
 You may even ask for a few items as gifts for your birthday or special holidays.
 If you can, it is advisable to start with the most essential items that you would need, or perhaps stuff that are essential to your safety and survival.

-Your Must Have List of Supplies
+Your Must-Have List of Supplies

 The following items will help you get your vehicle back into operation.
 They can come in handy as a perfect quick fix to get your car up and running instead of waiting for rescue on the side of the road: